 Finding accommodation in Paris

-Finding accommodation in Paris is not much different from finding a place to stay elsewhere in France.
+Finding accommodation in Paris is no different from finding a place to stay elsewhere in France.
 However, prices are inevitably more expensive and the competition more fierce.
-A good impression with a prospective landlord can be the difference between signing a lease and having to continue the search, especially when there are dozens of other eager candidates.

 Expats looking for accommodation in the city will most likely have to deal with smaller-than-average living quarters in spite of particularly high costs.
 Those on a budget are advised to either look outside of the city or consider sharing an apartment.